Ayrton Preciado

-Eduar Ayrton Preciado García (born 17 July 1994) is an Ecuadorian professional footballer who plays for Argentine Primera División club Aldosivi as a forward.
+Eduar Ayrton Preciado García (born 17 July 1994) is an Ecuadorian professional footballer who plays for LigaPro Serie A club Aucas as a forward.
 He was part of the Ecuador national team.

 Career

 On 23 December 2016, Preciado was announced at Emelec.

 On 22 July 2018, Preciado was announced at Santos Laguna.
 On 9 February 2023, his contract was terminated with the club.

 On 3 August 2023, Preciado was announced at Guayaquil City.

 On 8 March 2024, Preciado was announced at Querétaro.

 Preciado was announced at Aldosivi on 19 January 2025.

 International career

 Preciado was selected in the 23-man Ecuador squad for the 2019 Copa América, released on 20 May 2019.

 Preciado was selected in the 28 player Ecuador squad for the 2021 Copa América.

 Preciado was named in the Ecuadorian squad for the 2022 FIFA World Cup.